MicaW/CV/README.md

 #### INNOVATIVE

-I’m an ideas person, and thrive in an entrepreneurial and innovative environment:
+I’m an ideas person, and thrive in a creative and entrepreneurial environment:

  * As a Digital Strategist at IBM, I worked with large clients to define their digital roadmaps.
 This involved looking at their current customer journeys, and running ideation sessions on how they could be improved.
 I would then design and print a mural containing future vision that they could put on their wall to strive for in their future decision making.
  * I specialised in Innovation and Entrepreneurship at University, and enjoy reading start up literature just for fun.
-I attend conferences about the future of industries (E.g. a 3 day conference on the future of retail), and regularly attend meet ups to find out about start-ups and to learn about innovations in technology.
+I attend conferences about the future of industries (E.g. a 3 day conference on the future of retail), and regularly attend meet ups to find out about cutting edge start-ups and to learn about innovations in technology.

 ## PROJECTS AT MAKERS